Troll338cz/CTN_GPON/Zyxel_PM5100-T0/README.md

 | Form Factor     | ONT                                                                        |

-I hate Zyxel for making me desolder the SPI chip just to unlock this...
+I hate Zyxel for making me desolder the SPI chip just to unlock this... (not needed if multicast works)

 Z-Loader now has a password, please just allow users full access instead of clowning with all the locks.